revdan/fs/README.md

 __freesound.org command line tool.
 It's pretty shit right now but improvements will happen.__

-I mainly use this with [https://github.com/yaxu/tidal](tidal), so it only searches for WAV files right now.
+I mainly use this with [https://github.com/yaxu/tidal](tidal), so it only searches for wav files right now.
 I may allow other filetypes in the future with an options flag.

 ---